Skip to article frontmatterSkip to article content

 within a unified framework.

-Throughout the chapter, we use Thai macroeconomic data as a running example.
+Throughout this chapter, we use Thai macroeconomic data as a running example.

 Learning Objectives